MySQL INNER JOIN

 • INNER JOIN queries can be optimized using an index, which leads to an increase in performance

-How to Perform an INNER JOIN with Multiple Tables in MySQL?
+MySQL INNER JOIN with Multiple Tables

 INNER JOIN is capable of combining data from multiple tables by joining on shared columns.
 Data from INNER JOIN includes only those rows with matching values in all the tables that have been joined.
+MySQL join with multiple tables can be used efficiently

 Syntax: